 What car insurance does my state require?

 Each state decides the different types of auto insurance that car owners must buy in order to legally drive.
-These are typically combinations of liability, uninsured motorist and PIP.
+These are typically combinations of liability, uninsured motorist coverage and PIP.
 No states require collision or comprehensive insurance, although if you have a car loan or lease the lender or leasor likely requires both.

 Each state also decides its own penalties for driving without insurance.